PSTOX-Lab/ia-datatank-auth/README.md

 not protected by a password.
 We need to export and then re-import the certificate and private key into a password protected pkcs12 file.

-First, extract the certificate and private key into a PEM encoded file:
+First, extract the certificate and private key into a PEM encoded file, when asked for a password, just hit _Enter_:

 `openssl pkcs12 -in <pfx file name>.pfx -out certificate-and-key.pem -noenc`

 Then, import the key and certificate into a new pkcs12 file, making sure to set a password when prompted.
 The password doesn't need to be secure because this file will only be used for the conversion to JKS and it can be deleted after the conversion.
+Also, keep the alias you set with the name parameter, you'll need it in the next step.

-`openssl pkcs12 -export -in certificate-and-key.pem -out certificate-and-key.p12 -name datatank`
+`openssl pkcs12 -export -in certificate-and-key.pem -out certificate-and-key.p12 -name <alias>`

 The final step is to import the pkcs12 file in a jks file

-`keytool -importkeystore -destkeystore certificate-and-key.jks -srckeystore certificate-and-key.p12 -srcstoretype PKCS12 -alias datatank`
+`keytool -importkeystore -destkeystore certificate-and-key.jks -srckeystore certificate-and-key.p12 -srcstoretype PKCS12 -alias <alias>`

 Before finalising this step, we need to calculate the thumbprint of this certificate.
 First, export the certificate in a DER encoded file.